EB-5 Visa Lawyer in Surat

 Best For Investors who prefer a hands-off approach Entrepreneurs who want to operate a U.S. business

-Most Surat investors choose the regional center route because it does not require day-to-day management of a U.S. business.
-However, some Surat entrepreneurs, particularly those already operating in the U.S. market through L-1 or other visa categories, may prefer direct EB-5 where they control the enterprise and its growth.
+Many Surat investors choose the regional center route because it does not require day-to-day management of a U.S. business.
+However, Surat entrepreneurs who want to build and run their own U.S. company, particularly those already operating in the U.S. market through an L-1 visa, often prefer direct EB-5, where they control the enterprise and its growth.
+The case study below illustrates exactly this direct EB-5 path.

 Regardless of the route chosen, the source of funds requirements under 8 CFR §204.6 are identical.
 The investment must be at risk, and the capital must be shown to have been lawfully obtained.